bhontz/CodingForGoodGaming/README.md

 #### Version History

-Summary of functionality through 2020-04-01
+Summary of functionality through 2020-04-02

+    + components of player UI, less how to 'mark' runs and books, complete

     + using pyqt5 to build UI; reorderable player hand completed